Heavy rainfall could drench the D.C. area late Tuesday and into Wednesday

 Timing

 Some initial showers may begin streaming north over the region during the morning hours Tuesday, bubbling up in the juiced-up atmosphere as moisture builds.
 Otherwise, much of Tuesday will feature overcast skies as highs mainly reach the mid- and upper 70s.
-It will feel muggy, especially before the front passes late..
+It will feel muggy, especially before the front passes late.

 It seems likely that a band of heavy downpours arrives from the west during the evening hours, then perhaps lasting much of the overnight and tapering down from west to east Wednesday morning.